 Imagine this… a new version of your smart phone comes out with about a thousand new features.
 Did you go to a classroom to learn how to use it?
 My guess is no. Did you receive a personal email with instructions for each new feature?
 Probably not.
 Did you watch videos?
 Maybe!
 Did you use your phone and find helpful new hints each time you opened a new app?
 Or did you just learn the system by trial and error?
 Or even better, maybe you were you like me.
 I learned new features from watching my four- and seven-year-old children play with it.
-They’re already smarter than me!
+They’re already smarter than I am!

 Bottom line, you must know your audience(s).
 First, how do they learn?
 There are debates about how many different learning types there are.
 The one I particularly align with is VARK.
 This is summarized nicely by a previous blog article by Chelsi Nakano at Prezi.

 |Term||Description||Tactics for facilitation|

 |Visual||Prefer to see info and visualize the relationships between ideas||Provide charts and graphics.
 Make your presentations highly visual and clearly articulate the relationships between your various points|

 |Auditory||Prefer to hear info rather than reading it or seeing it displayed visually||Auditory learners like to recite information out loud to remember it.
 Give them a chance to repeat your points back to you by asking questions and calling for audience answers|

 |Reading / Writing||Learn best when reading and writing.
 Interacting with text is more powerful for these learners than hearing or seeing images||Give these learners written quizzes that give them a chance to write down what they have learned.
 Provide annotated handouts of the presentation so that they can read along|

 |Kinesthetic||Hands on, experimental learners who learn best by doing||Provide exercises that give these learners the opportunity to stand up and move around in order to demonstrate or experience certain points (e.g., role playing)|